 By adding internal links purposefully and strategically, you can help users navigate your site better, dig deeper to find more information that they are interested in, and also provide a better user experience.
 On top of that, internal linking that is logical and useful also helps search engines better understand how pages of your website relate to each other.

+Ignoring user experience is one of the common mistakes businesses make with their website strategy, but it’s not one that you have to make.
 There are a lot of things you can do to improve your website.
 Whether you’re refreshing your current website or working on a complete redesign and rebuild, these user experience tips can help you end up with a better website that truly serves your users.

 If it’s been a while since you last updated your website, your user experience could be lacking.
 Contact us for a meeting of the MINDs to talk about how we can help get your website up to date, working for your users, and helping your business.